matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

  * `m.annotation` - Intended primarily for handling emoji reactions, these let you define an event which annotates an existing event.
-The annotations are typically presented alongside the event.
+The annotations are typically presented alongside the event in the timeline.
 When aggregated, it groups events together based on their `key` and returns a `count`.
    Another usage of an annotation is e.g. for bots, who could use annotations to report the success/failure or progress of a command.

 For example, an `m.reaction` event which `annotates` an existing event with a 👍 looks like: